 In many cases, concierge patients looking for low-cost insurance options choose one of two plan types.
 Patients under 30 are eligible for catastrophic insurance plans: low-premium, high-deductible plans that generally require holders to pay at least 40% of their medical costs out of pocket and don’t include premium subsidies for lower-income patients.
 Patients over 30 qualify for catastrophic plans under certain limited circumstances, known as hardship exemptions.
 Per HealthCare.gov, these include recent bankruptcy, homelessness, domestic violence, and the obligation to care for a seriously ill family member.
 All other patients are eligible for “bronze” plans, the lowest-priced of the Affordable Care Act’s four “metal” plan categories.

 The insurance requirement does add significantly to concierge patients’ financial calculus.
-According to a 2018 ValuePenguin analysis of health insurance plans across the United States, the average 21-year-old American pays $167 per month for a catastrophic plan and $201 per month for a bronze plan.
-Per the National Council of State Legislatures, a healthy 40-year-old nonsmoker pays about $201 per month for a silver plan if they qualify for a hardship exemption.
-However, these costs vary widely by location – per ValuePenguin, average monthly premiums for 21-year-old patients across all plan types range from $426 in Alaska, to $196 in Kansas, to $307 in New Jersey.
+According to a 2021 ValuePenguin analysis of health insurance plans across the United States, the average 40-year-old American pays $313 per month for a catastrophic plan and $387 per month for a bronze plan.
+However, these costs vary widely by location – per ValuePenguin, average monthly premiums for all policyholders cross all plan types range from $712 in West Virginia, to $335 in New Hampshire, to $548 in Missouri.

 However, even after factoring in the additional cost of bare-bones insurance plans, low-cost concierge arrangements are often less expensive than more generous health insurance policies, particularly for older individuals who don’t yet qualify for Medicare.
 They therefore can reduce healthcare costs for healthy adults who don’t take expensive medications or require lots of non-routine care.